 RememberStuff® provides its users with a calendar to add appointments and daily tasks, but also provides them alerts to perform important tasks like taking their daily medication.
 Many times, medications are crucial to be followed on a schedule, and if doses are missed it can be devastating; RememberStuff® prompts these medications to be taken on schedule.
 The calendar provides the user with alerts to remind them of when an item is to be completed.
 If the alerts are not recognized, by checking that the task has been completed, it sends a message to the caregiver to let them know that there might be an issue.
 This calendar is managed by the caregiver of the user to ensure that all important events and daily tasks are on the users calendar.

-RememberStuff® also provides a Remember section to store things like recipes, “how to” reminders, lists, and topics to discuss with loved ones.
-These sections provide the user with reminder of how to cook the things that they enjoy most, step by step reminders of how to do tasks that they struggle with, shopping lists, and topics to discuss with loved ones.
-This can be help the user be independent and complete tasks on their own.
-Routines are very important to those suffering through dementia and their independence in doing the things that they love is important to them.
+RememberStuff® helps users remember and keep track of the things they love to do.
+With selections to store things like recipes and reminders this will help the user be independent and complete tasks on their own.
+Routines are especially important to those suffering through dementia and their independence in doing the things that they love is important to them.

 Helps with social interaction